 The Texas Hill Country

 Finding fall color in Texas feels a bit like finding a four-leaf clover.
 It’s hard to get too excited about the idea until you get a glimpse of one for yourself.
 Even the most seasoned Texans are surprised to discover that just a few hours southwest of Austin — and a hilly, pastoral drive through the Texas Hill Country away — lies a stand of Uvalde bigtooth maple trees at Lost Maples State Natural Area.
 Tucked between the natural area’s steep canyon walls and along the banks of the frigid Sabinal River, the trees are at their peak shift in foliage from mid-October to mid-November.
-Nearby you’ll also find more changing color at Texas’s famous Garner State Park.
+Nearby you’ll also find more changing colors at Texas’s famous Garner State Park.

 Once you have the Seattle prerequisite in hand (aka, a cup of hot coffee), get your day off to a strong start on the Mount Baker Scenic Byway and immediately begin spotting breathtaking golden yellows and vibrant reds.
-The byway starts just west of Bellingham, winding along the North Fork Nooskack River to Artist Point, where spectators can soak in sublime views of Mt.
+The byway starts just west of Bellingham, winding along the North Fork Nooksack River to Artist Point, where spectators can soak in sublime views of Mt.
 Baker and Mt.
 Shuksan.
 Another option for leaf peepers lies less than a half-hour drive from the city center, where you can multitask between cheering on the salmon making their way up Issaquah Creek and taking photos of the fall foliage at the Issaquah Salmon Hatchery.

 Pack up a picnic, hit the Historic Columbia River Highway, and get ready to fall in love with the lush, colorful displays of nature along this route.
-Starting 20 miles outside of Portland in Corbett, the route heads east toward Multnomah Falls, Horsetail Falls, Latourell Falls, Bridal Veil Falls and a few other scenic stopping points suitable for leg stretching and picture snapping.
+Starting 20 miles outside of Portland in Corbett, the route heads east toward Multnomah Falls, Horsetail Falls, Latourell Falls, Bridal Veil Falls, and a few other scenic stopping points suitable for leg stretching and picture snapping.
 Pro tip: Take a weekday off work and have the road all to yourself.
 If you’d prefer to stay close to the city, there’s no better quick weekend getaway than heading for the hills at Forest Park and hitting the trail along the Pittock Mansion Hike, which rewards visitors with 360-degree views of the entire city.
 Soak in views of Portland below and sneak a peek of Mt.
 Hood if the weather is clear.